Montgomery County License Hearing Guide

 What It Is

-- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.
+The ALR hearing is a separate proceeding from your criminal DUI case.
+It is an administrative hearing conducted by the State Office of Administrative Hearings (SOAH).
+The purpose of the hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.

 How to Prepare